-Method: This study was an open label, randomized, fasting, single dose, two-treatment, two-sequence, and two-period crossover study with a one week washout interval between dosing, Dosing of the formulations (test & reference) was randomized, then blood samples were collected over 72 hours for pharmacokinetic analysis.
+Method: this study was an open label, randomized, fasting, single dose, two-treatment, two-sequence, and two-period crossover study with a one week washout interval between dosing, Dosing of the formulations (test product Levera & reference product Clatazev®) was randomized, then blood samples were collected over 72 hours for pharmacokinetic analysis.
 A validated high performance liquid chromatography- tandem mass spectrometric method was used to measure daclatasivir concentration in plasma.
 Cmax, AUC0-t and AUC0-∞ were calculated and were compared to assess bioequivalence

 Results: The 90% confidence interval (geometric mean ratios) were 108.32 (98.36-119.29), 111.31 (102.33-121.08) and 110.94 (102.73, 119.78) for Cmax, AUC0-t and AUC0-∞ respectively.